aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-media-files/picture-frame/_index.md

 ## **Create Picture Frame**
 Picture frame is also one of the shapes offered by Aspose.Slides for .NET.
 Adding picture frame to a slide is bit trickier than simple shapes.

+{{% alert  title="Tip" color="primary" %}}

+Aspose provides free converters—[JPEG to PowerPoint](https://products.aspose.app/slides/import/jpg-to-ppt) and [PNG to PowerPoint](https://products.aspose.app/slides/import/png-to-ppt)—that allow people to create presentations quickly from images.

+{{% /alert %}}

 A picture frame is like a picture in a frame.
 You can add any desired picture to your slide as a picture frame.
 Let's see, how can we do it.
 This article explains how picture frames can be used in different ways:

 - Adding Simple Picture Frames to Slides.